-IBES (also known as I/B/E/S) stands for Institutional Broker’s Estimate System, a database that was created by the Lynch, Jones and Ryan brokerage.
+IBES (also known as I/B/E/S) stands for Institutional Broker’s Estimate System, a database that was created by the Lynch, Jones, and Ryan brokerage.
 This system basically compiles the analysis and forecasted future earnings of publicly traded companies.
-With the help of this database, users can see the different predictions (high, low and average) along with the forecasts of analysts.
-The IBES comes in very handy, especially when it comes to investment decisions as it provides valuable information of various investment options.
+With the help of this database, users can see the different predictions (high, low, and average) along with the forecasts of analysts.
+The IBES comes in very handy, especially when it comes to investment decisions, as it provides valuable information on various investment options.

 (Source: Thomson Reuters)